 The data in this section represents the review of indicators surrounding in-home or personal care services for persons with an identified Support Level 7.
-A related compliance indicator which focuses on continuous quality improvement is as follows: Based on results of this review, DBHDS will make determinations to enhance and improve service delivery to children and adults with identified significant behavior support needs (Support Level 7) in need of in-home and personal care services; filing reference 7.23.
+The language for a related compliance indicator focusing on continuous quality improvement is as follows:

+Based on results of this review, DBHDS will make determinations to enhance and improve service delivery to children and adults with identified significant behavior support needs (Support Level 7) in need of inhome and personal care services; filing reference 7.23.